-2. Listen to the wishes and feelings of the child, but not to promise confidentiality

-- 3. Report it to the DSL/DDSL - 4.
+- 2. Listen to the wishes and feelings of the child, do not to make any promises but keep the child informed (age appropriate) of action that will be taken. - 3.
+Report it to the DSL/DDSL - 4.
 The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available. - 5.
 In the absence of the DSL or DDSL, staff will refer directly to MASH or the child's social worker (if applicable) and the police (if appropriate) if there is a significant concern. - 5.2.
 The DSL will ensure any decisions and justifications for those decisions will be recorded in writing with clear outcomes documented following any action taken. - 5.3.
 Our school will discuss any concerns we have with the child's parents.
 There may be occasions when this is not appropriate and school staff would consult with other agencies prior to involving parents.
-We will record any decision not to discuss with parents and why. - 5.4.
+We will record any decision not to discuss with parents and why. - 5.4.1.
 Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
-Safeguarding records are kept in accordance with General Data Protection Regulations (GDPR) and our own school GDPR policy. - 5.5.
-All safeguarding records will be transferred in accordance with GDPR/KCSiE to the child's receiving school/setting within 5 school days. - 5.6.
+Safeguarding records are kept in accordance the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), which place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.
+See ICO guidance 'For Organisations' which includes information about your obligations and how to comply, including protecting personal information and providing access to official information. - 5.5.
+All safeguarding records will be transferred in accordance with GDPR/KCSiE to the child's receiving school/setting within 5 school days.

+5.6.
 The Headteacher will be kept informed of any significant concerns by the DSL, if they are not the DSL, and all other staff are informed on a need-to-know basis.